ddrbcn/ddrbcn.github.io/README.md

 But, as you can see, there are not markdown errors because you will be able to see the presentation locally including the embedded R code that runs when slidifying the document showing a pretty chart.

-**Note: Finally I proceeded to delete the index.md file and now we can see the presentation online at http://ddrbcn.github.io**
+**Note: Finally I proceeded to delete the index.md file and now we can see the presentation online at http://ddrbcn.github.io.**
+**Note: I have detected some problems using Firefox.
+Sometimes the chart is not showed.**